fwd/nano-docs/docs/cloud.md

 # Cloud Wallets

-Secure, programmatic wallets for the Nano blockchain.
+Secure programmatic wallets for the Nano blockchain.

 ***Wallets have limited lifespan.
 After expiration, all funds are sent to refund_address.***